 One of three unique Nike pinnacle shops worldwide (HK, Tokyo, NY).
 Dark concrete "tunnel" entry ramps up to bright "stadium" interior.
 Low platform provides space for art installations and product display.
 Various display cabinets swivel, roll out, or fold up on pulley system.
 Rough existing columns and exposed wires contrast with finely-finished wood cabinetry and custom hardware

-Selected to be published in "Building Types Studies" Architectural Record magazine (US) website
+Selected to be published in "Building Types Studies" Architectural Record magazine (US edition)

 An existing single-room occupancy residential building was completely refurbished for use of a bank and other tenants.
 Structural reinforcement was performed.
-A new perforated aluminium panel facade was designed and installed 500mm in front of existing walls, creating a playful composition and a deep play of shadows.
+A new perforated aluminium panel facade was designed and installed 500mm in front of existing walls, creating a presence and capping the corner of a dense urban street.

 b/g BASIC GEAR SHOPS

-New concept for B/G basic gear shops display men's clothing in a glowing backlit shell.
-Custom fixtures, lighting, graphics, wall and ceiling panels are all integrated in one modular system based on cast stainless steel components (brackets by Nicholas Grimshaw adapted to the new system).
-CBD also designed new branding program and directed advertising campaign fashion photo shoot in Los Angeles at the Lautner House site.
+New concept for b/g Basic Gear menswear shops display clothing in a glowing backlit shell of clear polycarbonate panels.
+Custom fixtures, lighting, graphics, wall and ceiling panels are all integrated in one modular system based on cast stainless steel components (with SS brackets by Nicholas Grimshaw adapted to the new system).
+A new branding program and advertising campaign with fashion photo shoot in Los Angeles at the Lautner House site was also performed.

 MAXIMA SHOP